 - Participation in the McNair Scholars Program (multiple high-impact experiences may be completed within the program)

 - Participation in the NH Epscor Biomade URT Program

 - Completing INCO 529 and serving as a Connors Writing assistant for one academic year

 Students should consult with Honors Program advisers before the beginning of Junior year to decide which track they will pursue.

-Honors Program members entering before the Fall of 2017 must maintain a GPA of 3.0 in the Freshman year and 3.4 thereafter.
 Members entering in or after the Fall of 2017 must maintain a GPA of 3.2 in the Freshman year and 3.5 thereafter.
-Students who do not reach the required GPA by the end of the academic year will be notified and offered an opportunity to petition to remain in the program.
+Students who do not reach the required GPA by the end of each academic year will be notified and offered an opportunity to petition to remain in the program.
 Students must meet the required GPA in order to graduate with University Honors.